Stefania-7/Continuous_Soccer_Pass_Detection/README.md

 • Confirming the performance results within the rebalanced datasets using statistical tests.

 In this repository there are the main files containing the datasets and the code to compute the results obtained.

+The 'data' file contains all the main datasets and csv files used for the project.
+They are divided into various folders for clarity.